News

 “Freedom of Speech,” the famous Norman Rockwell painting that depicts a young man addressing a local gathering, was inspired by a real event.
 One evening in 1942, Rockwell attended the town ...

+Voting is Norman Rockwell's fifth freedom: Voices ...
 In Freedom of Speech, a casually dressed workingman, in a plaid flannel shirt and bomber jacket, stands to speak at a town meeting.
-He is flanked by older men in suit coats and ties who ...

 STOCKBRIDGE — Among the most admired Rockwell paintings on view at the Norman Rockwell Museum is “Freedom of Speech,” showing seated men in suits looking up at a man in a blue plaid shirt and brown ...